Glauberg: Celtic oppidum

 The small hilltop pond would not have sufficed to ensure water supply for the population of so large a settlement.
 For this reason, an annex was added to the north, with two walls running downslope, enclosing an additional triangular area of 300 x 300 m, including a spring.
 The point of that annex contained a huge water reservoir, measuring 150 by 60 m.
 At this time, the fortification was 650 m long, nearly 500 m wide, and enclosed an area of 8.5 ha.

 At least two gates, a main one to the northeast and a smaller one to the south, gave access to the interior.
 They are fairly complex in shape, designed to make access for a possible attacker more difficult.
 An outer fortification was placed beyond the northeast edge of the oppidum.
 Walls or banks to the south probably played no defensive role.

 Such settlements probably housed populations numbering in the thousands.
 For this reason, combined with their centralising economic role, Celtic oppida are sometime described as proto-urban.
 Nonetheless, little is known about settlement and other activity on the interior of the site.
-Evidence from the sites at Manching or Oberursel-Oberstedten suggests that there was probably a village or town-like settlement with houses, workshops and storage areas.
+Evidence from the sites at Manching or Heidetrank suggests that there was probably a village or town-like settlement with houses, workshops and storage areas.